larsks/fidonet/README.rst

-This project has been renamed to pyton-ftn_.
+This project has been renamed to python-ftn_.
 Please see:

   http://github.com/larsks/python-ftn/